 Starting in 1988, Christopher founded Crutcher Capital Management, together with Judith Wolf Crutcher (his Mother), as a global financial consulting company.
-This Family-owned business has persisted to the present day, and has concluded and performed international financial consulting contracts, on a global basis, in 42 countries throughout the World.
+This Family-owned business has persisted to the present day, and has concluded and performed international financial consulting contracts, on a global basis, in 45 countries throughout the World.
 Crutcher Capital Management specializes in services including private banking, corporate structuring, venture capital, mergers & acquisitions, international licensing, and corporate finance for high-net-worth individuals, institutions, and governments.
 This Company eventually evolved into the base for the assembly of the technologies, talent, and capital that would become a resource for Project Galileo (see below).

-Eleven years ago, while Christopher was living in Paris, he learned that very large, dormant bank accounts existed throughout the world.
+Eleven years ago, while Christopher Wolf Crutcher was living in Paris, he learned that very large, dormant bank accounts existed throughout the world.
 He verified one such account, which, to his surprise, contained billions of dollars.
 The verification he conducted of many more such accounts represented an amazing set of facts for him, especially given the recent banking crisis (2008), which he concluded was artificially created (there was, actually, no shortage of capital in existence at the time).
 He found that while there are restrictions controlling certain of these large deposits, even restricted accounts can be conditionally utilized in favor of sponsoring humanitarian projects.
-Christopher recognized this opportunity, and set about structuring an economic plan, utilizing dormant funds, that could help depressed economies throughout the World.
+Christopher recognized the magnitude of this opportunity, and set about structuring an economic plan, utilizing dormant funds, that could help depressed economies throughout the World.
 “Project Galileo” was born.